abdelkarim/HeaderPersister/README.md

 `HeaderPersister` is a small utility class that persist the header of individual `GroupItem`s while scrolling.
-It is not tied to any particular itemsControl derived class, I canfirmed a correct behavior for `ListBox`, `ListView` and `TreeView`.
+It is not tied to any particular `ItemsControl` derived class, I confirmed a correct behavior for `ListBox`, `ListView` and `TreeView`.

 Usage
 =====